akshay9/Decentralized-Blockchain-Network/README.md

 1. (Optional) To Look all transaction/Block/Address in a GUI navigate to ../dev/Block-Explorer and run ```index.html``` file and you can see all the data in GUI.

-### If you like the Repository, show some love by clicking :star: Star on top right.
+### If you like the Repository, show some love by clicking :star:  on top right.

+### PS: If you want to add something else , feel free to open a PR.